anaptecs/jeaf-generator.io/_posts/2023-11-22-blog-post-now-on-github.md

 hide_hero: false
 ---

-JEAF Generator is now available via GitHub ;-)
+JEAF Generator was moved to GitHub ;-)